metakocka/metakocka_api_base/docs/documents_put_document_sales_order.md

 Notes :
 * prepayment\_percent - for exact value you can use prepayment\_value
 * discount\_percent - for exact value you can use discount_value
-* link_to_web_store - the string value should exactly match with an existing store name
+* link_to_web_store - the string value should exactly match with an existing store name.
+Only if store is type 'manual'.

 ### Example minimal request :
 ```javascript